98Miquelle11/sql/PasjaInformatyki/Part1/README.md

 <img src="https://github.com/98Miquelle11/sql/blob/main/PasjaInformatyki/images/15.jpg?raw=true" width="700">

+## Expand your table by additional columns
 Now, we want to expand table by 2 columns, one - informing about type of question, second - informing about year this question was on exam.

 1. Click **Structure**,
 2. Add **2** column(s) **after answer**, then click **Go**,
-3. Edit Fill the fields of these columns:
+3. Fill the fields of these columns:

    1. *Name:* kategoria, *Type:* TEXT, *Collation:* utf8_polish_ci,
    2. *Name:* rok, *Type:* INT (it will be easier to compare them later), *Collation:* utf8_polish_ci.